anicholls35/Obscura-Flutter/README.md

     b.
 TODO: Add gradients and frills
     c.
 TODO: Pass on click functions for individual buttons
     d.
 TODO: Refactor buttons to use channel class instead of dummy data

+### 3rd Feb 2021
+1. After many failed prototypes, refactored design for channel select screen
+2. Implemented basic version of channel select screen
+    a.
+TODO: Convert grid to Stateful widget in order to dynamically add more channel cards.
+    b.
+TODO: Add gradients and frills
+    c.
+TODO: Pass on click functions for individual buttons
+    d.
+TODO: Refactor buttons to use channel class instead of dummy data